We investigated suspected past pay discrimination against women at the British Broadcasting Corporation (BBC).

-Following complaints that female employees were not being paid the same as men for equal work, the BBC has voluntarily provided us with a large amount of information about its pay policies and practices.
+Following complaints that female employees were not being paid the same as men for equal work, the BBC voluntarily provided us with a large amount of information about its pay policies and practices.

-We are using our powers under the Equality Act to open an investigation.
+We used our powers under the Equality Act to open an investigation.

 We did not find any unlawful pay discrimination in the cases we analysed during our investigation.
 But we did identify some areas where the BBC can make improvements to rebuild trust with women at the organisation and increase transparency around decision-making and communications.